ahmed-shariff/experiment_server/README.md

 - [PUT] `/api/add-participant/:participant-id` - Add a new participant with `participant-id`.
 If there is already a participant with the `participant-id`, this will fail.

-For a Python application, `experiment_server.Client` can be used to access configs from the server.
+For a Python application, [`experiment_server.Client`][experiment_server.Client] can be used to access configs from the server.
 Also, the server can be launched programmatically using `experiment_server.server_process` which returns a [`Process`](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.Process) object.

 **NOTE**: If the config file served is changed, the new config will be loaded, but the state of the participants will be maintained. i.e., the added participants and the block id they are at will not change.
 To move the block ids for all active participants, you would have to call the `move-all-to-block` endpoint.